Split/Second: Velocity

-Split/Second: Velocity (released in North America as Split/Second) is a racing video game developed by Black Rock Studio and published by Disney Interactive Studios for Windows, PlayStation 3 and Xbox 360.
-The game was released in May 2010 and was later released for OnLive in June 2011.

-In the game, players take part in a fictional reality television show, consisting of a variety of events, each focusing on destructible environments triggered remotely by driver actions known as "power plays".
+Split/Second: Velocity (released in North America as Split/Second) is a racing video game developed by Black Rock Studio and published by Disney Interactive Studios for Windows, PlayStation 3 and Xbox 360 in May 2010.
+In the game, players take part in a fictional reality television show consisting of a variety of events, each focusing on destructible environments triggered remotely by driver actions known as "power plays".

-Split/Second was ported to the PlayStation Portable in November 2010 by Sumo Digital.
+Split/Second was ported to the PlayStation Portable in November 2010 by Sumo Digital, and was later released for OnLive in June 2011.
+Additionally, the game can be purchased from the Xbox digital store and played on Xbox One and Xbox Series consoles through the Xbox backwards compatibility program.

-It was the last video game developed by Black Rock Studio, before being closed by Disney in 2011.
+The game received positive reviews from critics but was unsuccessful commercially.
+It was the last game developed by Black Rock Studio before being closed by Disney in 2011.

 Gameplay

 In Split/Second, players take part in a fictional reality TV programme where participants race for money and fame.
 Throughout a race, players can build up their "power play" meter by performing stunts, such as jumps and mid-air overtakes, and precision driving, such as drafting opponents and drifting.
 As players build up their meter, special events can be triggered, which create obstacles for other players, open up temporary shortcuts, or alter an entire section of the race course.
 These triggers are also activated by the AI opponents.